Hithysh/Bootstrap_projects/README.md

 # ResumeDone
-It is a dynamic resume generator created using HTML, CSS, Javascript, Bootstrap.
+Generate a visually appealing resume by just filling out the form provided.